An algorithm is a step by step procedure to solve a

 A recursive algorithm can also be defined as follows...

-The function which calls a function and that function calls its called function is called Indirect Recursive function (or Recursive function)
+function calls its called function is called Indirect Recursive function